 There are many places for classical and alternative culture in town.
-A ramble through the scene.
+Due to the pandemic situation, many are not taking place at the moment or have closed.
+This page shows a ramble through the scene away from the pandemic.

 “There is no place more vibrant,” proclaimed Horst Janssen, honorary citizen of Oldenburg and one of Germany’s most famous illustrators and graphic artists.
 The artistic enfant terrible, who died in 1995, was right, of course.
 And a stroll through Oldenburg’s cultural scene is all the proof you need.

 The largest cultural institution in the city is the Staatstheater Oldenburg.
 With its mixture of drama, opera, ballet, concerts and pop-cultural events, it is one of Oldenburg’s favourite venues.
 The Sparte 7 and Theatre Club programmes also offer plenty of opportunities for local residents to take part in productions.
 The city also boasts many must-visit museums; from local and regional history and art and cultural history to contemporary painting, graphics and media art, there are plenty of exciting things to discover.

 From puppetry to indie film scene

 The city’s various other art and cultural venues and events have also helped Oldenburg to establish a reputation far beyond its borders.
 The Theater Laboratorium, for example, is an artistic gem and an absolute must for all residents of Oldenburg.
 Equipped with hand puppets of all sizes and with a passion for detail, the actors perform humorous, serious and satirical plays for both young and old.
 In 2017, the Laboratorium also opened the Limonaden Fabrik.
 Until 1965, the building was used for bottling fizzy drinks; today, it is a rehearsal stage and second venue for young actors.